RomeoDomiinguez/RomeoDomiinguez/README.md

 ------

- 🔭 I’m currently working on en Navantia
+ 🔭 I’m currently working on Navantia

  🌱 Expanding knowledge in React and TypeScript